membrane-io/docs/src/content/docs/reference/driver-guide.md

 ## 5. Troubleshooting

-Get started with our [driver-template](/)
+Get started with our [driver-template]

 <aside>
 💡

 We are working on a way to speed up the driver development process by generating drivers using LLM’s and API specs.
-You can install the driver-generator program [here]().
+You can install the driver-generator program [here].

 </aside>